 It might be cold outside, but don't forget exterior jobs such as clearing your guttering and weatherproofing your garden ahead of winter snow and storms.
 Garden fences and boundaries can take a battering during winter months, so read our guide to make sure you keep your side well maintained.

 Patios and decking can become particularly hazardous during the winter months, when they are slippery from rainfall and algae starts to build up.
 Mike Nicholson, managing director at decking suppliers Gripsure said: “Pressure washing is a popular choice as it is very quick and easy.
 Always keep the head of the pressure washer at a minimum distance of 200mm with a wide jet spread, to prevent damage to the timber.

 “An alternative is a good old-fashioned scrub with a bucket of water and a stiff brush, which reduces the risk of damaging the timber.
 Timber decking cleaner is available from most DIY stores and garden centres, and can help with those stubborn, hard-to-clean areas.”

-Of course, not even the Queen of Clean can tick every chore off the list in January – so consider creating a ‘cleaning calendar’ to tackle jobs throughout the year, such as cleaning the kitchen cupboards, fixing a dripping tap and dusting lampshades, banisters and skirting boards.
+Of course, not even the Queen of Clean can tick every chore off the list in a month – so consider creating a ‘cleaning calendar’ to tackle jobs throughout the year, such as cleaning the kitchen cupboards, fixing a dripping tap and dusting lampshades, banisters and skirting boards.